C4ptainCrunch/thesis/source/index.rst

-Next, we add some convenience methods that will be usefull later
+Next, we add some convenient methods that will be usefull later: